guregu/null/README.md

 Will marshal to a blank string if null.
 Blank string input produces a null String.
 Null values and zero values are considered equivalent.
 Can unmarshal from `sql.NullString` JSON input.

-#### zero.Int
-Nullable int64.

-Will marshal to 0 if null.
-0 produces a null Int.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullInt64` JSON input.

-#### zero.Float
-Nullable float64.

-Will marshal to 0 if null.
-0.0 produces a null Float.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullFloat64` JSON input.

 #### zero.Bool
 Nullable bool.